surajmane/Extended_Ernest/README.md

 Thus we are able to run a few iterations of the job on small samples of data to build a performance model.
 However this assumption may not be valid for all workloads.

-Further, to compare across instance types, we currently need to build a separate model for each instance type.
-We are working on developing new techniques to share performance models across instance types.